The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 It was a great interview, by the way, check it out.

-To be clear, men and women DO have important differences that, as Jordan Peterson says, are particularly relevant at the extremes.
+To be clear, men and women are different and, as Jordan Peterson says, are particularly relevant at the extremes.

-But Rollo Tomassi still makes the two genders more different than they are actually are, and over-generalizes.
+But Rollo Tomassi still makes the two genders more different than they are, and over-generalizes.

 This Rational Male Is Quite Irrational